cis2131/CoreBit/replit.md

 The application supports real-time traffic monitoring on connections via SNMP:

+**IMPORTANT: SNMP Credentials Required**
+- Traffic monitoring requires SNMP credentials (community or v3 params) to be configured in the device's credential profile
+- Mikrotik API credentials alone are NOT sufficient - you must also configure SNMP community string in the same credential profile
+- If SNMP credentials are not configured, the system will log a warning and fall back to slower SNMP walks instead of using stored indexes

+**SNMP Index Storage (Optimized Path):**
+- During device probing, if the device has monitored connections AND SNMP credentials, an SNMP walk fetches interface indexes
+- The ifIndex for each interface is stored in `device.deviceData.ports[].snmpIndex`
+- Traffic monitoring uses stored snmpIndex to construct OIDs directly (fast GET, ~1s)
+- Supports both SNMPv2c and SNMPv3 credentials

 **Polling Configuration:**
 - Independent 10-second traffic polling loop (separate from 30s device probing)
 - 40 concurrent traffic probes with 8-second timeout
-- SNMP GET (fast path ~1s) when index is cached, SNMP WALK (slow path ~8-25s) otherwise
+- Direct SNMP GET when index is stored/cached (~1s), SNMP WALK fallback (~8-25s)

-**SNMP Index Caching:**
+**Connection Caching:**
 - `monitorSnmpIndex` column stores cached SNMP interface index per connection
-- Index populated when: connection saved with monitoring, device probed, or first successful traffic probe
+- Index is cached from successful traffic probes for devices without stored port indexes
-- Stale index detection: noSuchName errors trigger index invalidation and re-walk
+- Stale index detection: noSuchName errors trigger cache invalidation

 **Traffic Metrics:**
 - 64-bit counters (ifHCInOctets/ifHCOutOctets) with fallback to 32-bit